Bakkiyalakshmiethiraj/DAA_Module_19/EX 1A Reverse a string.md

 # EX 1A Reverse a String
 ## DATE:
-## AIM:
-To Write a Program to Create a recursive function to reverse a string
+## AIM:To Write a Program to Create a recursive function to reverse a string
 ## Algorithm
 1. Take input string s.
 2. If length of s is 0 or 1, return s (base case).